 View Through 10x Magnification In The Hearts &Amp; Arrows Diamond

-In addition to the patented diamond cuts Shimansky has on offer, the Eight Hearts diamonds is a true Hearts and Arrows diamond.
+In addition to the patented diamond cuts Shimansky has on offer, the Eight Hearts diamond is a true Hearts and Arrows diamond.
 The diamond cut is perfectly proportioned to reveal eight hearts when viewed through the bottom and eight arrows when viewed through the top using the Ideal Scope.
 The perfect alignment and proportioning of the eight hearts and eight arrows is visual proof that the diamond has been cut and polished to perfection.
 Only one in a million diamonds can be called a true Hearts and Arrows.

 Each certified diamond’s cut grade is recorded on its accompanying diamond certificate from the GIA (Gemological Institute of America), EGL (European Gemological Institute) or SGL (Scientific Gemological Laboratory), proving its authenticity.
 Remember to ask the store consultant for the diamond certificate when viewing a diamond.